termi-official/Thunderbolt.jl/docs/src/topics/time-integration.md

 ```
 Such that we obtain the approximation $u(t_1) \approx u^{N-1}(t_1)$.
 The approximation is first order in time.

-It should be noted that even if we solve all subproblems analytically, then operator splitting schemes themselves almost always come with their own approximation an error, which is simply called the splitting error.
-For linear problems this error can vanish if all suboperators $F_i$ commute, i.e. if $F_j \cdot F_j - F_i \cdot F_j = 0$ for all $1 \leq i,j \leq N$.
-One possibility to show this to write down the integral form of the solution and then applying the Baker-Campbell-Hausdorff formula.

 Probably the most widely spread application for operator splitting schemes is the solution for reaction diffusion systems.
 These have the form